07 Aug 20

 If you are planning the Camino for the future and are wondering how to train, there is a lot of benefit in training on similar terrain; this is beneficial whether you are walking or cycling the Camino de Santiago.
 There are three significant sets of mountains to cross with passes up to 1500m, and the great open expanse – the Meseta – in the middle of the route.

-Some of the best places to train on similar terrain is to do some hiking in the beautiful national parks that Australia and New Zealand have to offer, these not only offer you more rugged pathways but also offer you mountains, rivers and valleys which will help you prepare for what’s in store on your Camino adventure!
+To get prepared for the varied terrain you will find on ‘The Way’, we recommend finding similar terrain to train on, such as in a national park.
+The parks in Australia and New Zealand offer rugged pathways as well as mountains, rivers and valleys, which will help you prepare for what’s in store on your Camino adventure!
 If you are unsure of your nearest national park, use the links below.

 National parks – Australia and New Zealand